 Still in shock, the media is suggesting that there is little that can be done against ransomware attacks, as we saw at Kaseya last weekend.
 “Not entirely true”, says Piet Kerkhofs, CTO at Eye Security.
-“When you can detect suspicious behavior, you can also stop these types of attacks in time.”
+“When you can detect suspicious behaviour, you can also stop these types of attacks in time.”

 The first weekend of July, much of the world was in a state of panic.
 A Russian hacker group known as REvil managed to exploit a vulnerability in Kaseya's software – which provides a tool to manage IT systems remotely – and was able to infect thousands of systems worldwide with ransomware.
-This vulnerability was accidentally discovered some time ago by volunteers from the Dutch Institute for Vulnerability Disclosure, a volunteer organization that scans the internet for vulnerabilities in digital systems.
+This vulnerability was accidentally discovered some time ago by volunteers from the Dutch Institute for Vulnerability Disclosure, a volunteer organisation that scans the internet for vulnerabilities in digital systems.
 They were already working with Kaseya to fix the hitherto unknown vulnerability (known as a zero-day vulnerability).
 Unfortunately, just before the finish line, they were overtaken by REvil's cybercriminals.
 Kaseya's customers were affected, these are mainly IT service providers who manage their customers' systems remotely.
 This allowed the ransomware to spread like an oil slick around the world.

 “In the media you now see the image emerging that as a company you are virtually powerless against these kinds of attacks,” says Kerkhofs.
 "But that's not quite true."
-He explains that technological security systems cannot always easily recognize the new malware.
+He explains that technological security systems cannot always easily recognise the new malware.
 Most systems look for known software code that has been used in attacks before.
-When cyber criminals continue to develop and send new malware, technological security systems can recognize this code, as long as it resembles malware known in the system.
+When cyber criminals continue to develop and send new malware, technological security systems can recognise this code, as long as it resembles malware known in the system.
 It becomes much more difficult when cybercriminals have written new software code to carry out their attack.
 This is because it is not yet known in technical systems.

 Detect deviance in behaviour